Stonesjtu/go-docker/README.md

 To identify processes, each process must have a unique id.
 It is possible to set this id with the environment variable GOD_PROCID.
 This variable is needed when multiple processes are executed on the same server and to set a process id (one watcher for example) identical after each restart.
-If not set, an incremental PROCID will be set.

     export GOD_PROCID = 1
     python go-d-scheduler start